wucunlin/C3P/README.md

 ## Train
    cd CMUP_open
    python train.py
+   the model and log file will be saved in output

 If you find our work useful in your research or publication, please cite our work: